jshtab/jshtab.github.io/content/guide/cxfreeze/index.md

 While analyzing applications in the wild, you might come across a Python application bundled with [cx_Freeze].
 It creates isolated, portable Python applications by including copies of everything the code needs.
 The final application is a ready-to-go .exe file that is attractive to typical users.

 While cx_Freeze is used to package legitimate software, it and similar tools (like [PyInstaller]) are also used for disguising malware as legitimate executables.
-Knowing how to get at the actual Python code out of them means finding out more, and faster.
+Recognizing when an application is using cx_Freeze can save valuable time when reverse engineering software.

 [cx_Freeze]: https://cx-freeze.readthedocs.io/en/latest/
 [PyInstaller]: https://pyinstaller.org/en/stable/